basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 ### V-tags

-At this point, multiple objects are stored in the same key.
+At this point, multiple objects have been stored in the same key without passing any context objects to Riak.
 Let's see what happens if we try to read contents of the object:

 ```java
 Location bestCharacterKey =